 PRONOUNCE

 Pronounce is China’s newest menswear sensation.
-After winning ‘The Latest Fashion Buzz’ award at Pitti Immagine and a spot to show at London Fashion Week Men’s sponsored by GQ China, the design duo of Jason Li and Yun Zhou is taking Shanghai street and workwear aesthetics to a global audience; their collection can be found at Lane Crawford, I.T Beijing Market and H.Lorenzo.
-Both designers trained in Europe but recently moved back to China, where they have been re-inspired by everyday life and how Chinese people dress Their design ethos is centered on subtle details and finishings, such as custom silver metal loops that are as functional as they are aesthetic.
+After winning ‘The Latest Fashion Buzz’ award at Pitti Immagine and a spot to show at London Fashion Week Men’s, sponsored by GQ China, the design duo of Jason Li and Yun Zhou is taking Shanghai street and workwear aesthetics to a global audience; their collection can be found at Lane Crawford, I.T Beijing Market and H.Lorenzo.
+Both designers trained in Europe but recently moved back to China, where they have been re-inspired by everyday life and how Chinese people dress.
+Their design ethos is centered on subtle details and finishings, such as custom silver metal loops that are as functional as they are aesthetic.
 For S/S 18 they were inspired by shadows, hence a color palette that is dominated by a range of purples.
 The designers describe these elements as neither warm nor cold, so to them this palette is prominently neutral.
 The label is represented by NOT Showroom.

 www.pronouncestudio.com